Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Diffraction by a rigid plate

 to be solved for $\boldsymbol{\phi}^{\mathrm{di}}$, where $I$ is the $(N_x\times N_y)$-dimensional identity matrix.
 The entries in the kernel matrix $K$ are chosen to approximate the integrals over the squares $\square_j$ appearing in \eqref{constant_panel1}, namely,

 We approximate the off diagonal entries of $K$ as

 for $i\neq j$.
 This is equivalent to midpoint quadrature on the grid.
-For diagonal entries, we use the constant panel assumption to write
+Greater care is applied to the integrals associated with the diagonal entries of $K$, namely

-for all $j$, where the second line follows from translation.
-The double integral is then calculated by (i) directly integrating the term $1/r$ in \eqref{greens2}, and (ii) using the MATLAB routine \verb|integral2| to integrate the remaining part.
+for all $i$ (meaning this quantity only needs to be calculated once), where the second line follows from translation.
+The double integral is then calculated by (i) directly integrating the term $1/r$ in \eqref{greens2}, and (ii) using the MATLAB routine \verb|integral2| to numerically integrate the remaining part.
+We remark that in preliminary tests of our method, the integral representation of the Green's function \eqref{greens2} converged faster than methods based on an equivalent series representation (i.e., one analogous to Equation B.91 in \citet{Linton2001}), presumably due to direct integration of the $1/r$ term that dominates in the near field.
 Our numerical code for the diffraction problem was validated for the case of a circular plate, using a code developed to solve the problem of wave scattering by a partially submerged truncated circular cylinder, which is valid in the limit of negligible submergence \citep{wilks2025simultaneouslayoutdeviceparameter}.
 The aforementioned code uses separation of variables in cylindrical coordinates to solve the problem both beneath and exterior to the plate.
 Subsequently, continuity conditions between the interior and exterior regions reduce to integral equations that are solved numerically using a singularity respecting Galerkin method.